shasafoster/frm/README.md

 frm is an in-development python package for quantitative financial pricing and modelling. frm uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) and the holidays package.

+At this stage, the package is in development and is not yet ready for production use, with the API subject to change.
+We welcome any feedback, suggestions, and contributions.

 This package will have a similar function set to Quantlib however we want to make it more *accessible*, *documented*, and *productive* through:
 1. The python (core + 3rd party libaries) implementation
 2. In line academic and industry references to support users own validation and testing